OpenNews/srccon-lead/program.md

 SRCCON:LEAD takes place November 19 & 20 in Philadelphia, at the [Fleisher Art Memorial](https://fleisher.org/).
 Our [conference schedule](/schedule) is organized around shared experiences: meals, [talks](#talks-at-srcconlead) that orient us as a community and [participatory sessions](#sessions-at-srcconlead) where small groups share ideas.

 Generous breaks mean you never have to rush off to the next thing.
 Lunch provides a space to rest, spend time with friends, or talk about what you're learning.
 Dinner on Thursday evening gives you a chance to connect with people over informal conversation.
-We want SRCCON:POWER to feel less like a small conference and more like a big cohort.
+We want SRCCON:LEAD to feel less like a small conference and more like a big cohort.

 ## Talks at SRCCON:LEAD